luisfernandezbr/agent.v3/readme.md

 ### Overview

-Agent is run continuosly on the target machine.
+Agent is run continuously on the target machine.
 All actions are driven from a backend.

 User installs agent using enroll command, which ensures that service is on the the system startup.